1982 Illinois gubernatorial election: General election results

-Results
+Statewide result

 Thompson won by a narrow 5,074 vote margin.
 Thompson carried 83 of Illinois' 102 counties, while Stevenson carried on 19.
 However, Stevenson won Cook County, home of Chicago.
 Cook County accounted for a substantial share of the state's population.
 Thompson had actually carried the vote of suburban Cook County.
 However, Stevenson had managed to win the city of Chicago by a margin of nearly 4 to 1.
 Thompson's narrow victory was likely attributable, in part, to his strong performance in the collar counties (the five counties that border Cook County; DuPage, Kane, Lake, McHenry, and Will).

 The 1982 Democratic ticket performed better than the Democratic ticket had in the previous 1978 gubernatorial election.
 In the cumulative vote of Cook County and the five collar counties (DuPage, Kane, Lake, McHenry, and Will), the 1982 Democratic Ticket performed 10% better than the 1978 ticket had.
 At the time, the downstate Illinois vote was seen as very important to determining victory in Illinois statewide elections.
 The 1982 Democratic ticket performed better than the 1978 had in downstate Illinois.
 However, despite the Republican ticket performing weaker in downstate Illinois than it had in the 1978 election, the Republican ticket still managed to win downstate Illinois by a 136,917 vote margin, which was a key factor in securing their victory.